yantong1775/groundx-on-prem/README.md

 ##### Chip Architecture

-The **publicly available** GroundX On-Prem Kubernetes pods are **all** built for `x86_64` architecture.
+The **publicly available** GroundX On-Prem Kubernetes pods are all built for `x86_64` architecture.
 Pods built for other architectures, such as `arm64`, are available upon customer request.

 ##### Supported GPUs

 The GroundX On-Prem GPU pods are designed to run on NVIDIA GPUs with CUDA 12+.
 Other GPU types or older driver versions are not supported.

-As part of the deployment unless otherwise specified, the [NVIDIA GPU operator](https://github.com/NVIDIA/gpu-operator) is installed.
+As part of the deployment, unless otherwise specified, the [NVIDIA GPU operator](https://github.com/NVIDIA/gpu-operator) is installed.
 If you already have this operator installed in your cluster, set `cluster.has_nvidia` to `true` in your `operator/env.tfvars` config file.

 The NVIDIA GPU operator should update your NVIDIA drivers and other software components needed to provision the GPU, so long as you have [supported NVIDIA hardware](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/platform-support.html) on the machine.